MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/manage-admins.md

      The email will be sent to the account you used to log into the portal.
 In the test email you will be able to see the metadata fields, the template, the email subject, the title in the email body and the content.

 ## Single sign-on

 Cloud App Security is coupled with Azure Active Directory for authentication, provisioning, and licensing related activities.
-For information on how to manage single sign-on, see [Azure Active Directory federation compatibility list: third-party identity providers that can be used to implement single sign-on](https://msdn.microsoft.com/library/azure/jj679342.aspx).
+For information on how to manage single sign-on for your admins, see [Azure Active Directory federation compatibility list: third-party identity providers that can be used to implement single sign-on](https://msdn.microsoft.com/library/azure/jj679342.aspx).

 > [!NOTE]